Callum-OP/2D-Game-SFML/README.md

 # About the app
 This a 2D top down game using C++ and SFML 3.0, includes 8 directional movement, combat, animation and enemies, it is still a work in progress, but is planned to be similar to top down zelda games.
 I am very new to SFML so I'm learning as I go.

-This app requires the SMFL 3.0 library to work, specifically the graphics, window and system components.
+This app requires the SMFL 3.0 library to work, specifically the graphics, audio, window and system components.

 # Features to consider
 Add more tile options